Saskatchewan Marshals Service: Controversies

 In August 2024, the National Police Federation launched a call to action urging the Government of Saskatchewan to pause funding for the Marshals Service.
 They claimed that the creation of the new agency would cost $14 million in start-up costs and that the government had failed to engage with its constituents before deciding to go ahead with the creation.
 Going forward, the National Police Federation estimates that the annual operation costs of the Marshals Service will be approximately $20 million.
 In November 2023, Saskatchewan rural councillors voted against a motion that called for the Saskatchewan provincial government to halt the creation of the SMS.

 During the 2024 Saskatchewan general election campaign, Saskatchewan New Democratic Party leader Carla Beck promised to redirect funds from the newly created Marshals Service, instead using the money to hire 100 RCMP members and 100 municipal police officers.
 The NDP claimed that the government had spent more than $40,000 for less than 100 campaign hats, meaning that the cost per hat was $587.
 In March 2025, the Saskatchewan New Democratic Party's house leader Nicole Sarauer expressed concern that new Marshals Service recruits had been "poached" from the RCMP and other municipal police forces.
 However, none of the service's first ten sworn officers had previously served with the RCMP.
 To date, the SMS has only recruited one ex-RCMP member from British Columbia, who is expected to start in the fall of 2025.

 In April 2025, before the service began its operations, an officer of the Marshals Service was put on administrative leave pending an investigation by the Public Complaints Commission.
 It was reported that no further details on the complaint would be released while the investigation is still ongoing.
 In July 2025, it was reported that the officer is no longer in the SMS.
 While conclusions of the investigation were not made public, it is known that the officer resigned.
+On April 16, 2026, details on the investigation were not disclosed despite recommendations from the Saskatchewan Information and Privacy Commissioner to have the information released for public interest reasons.